Death Valley from Las Vegas [Day Trip Itinerary]

 Death Valley from Las Vegas: Day Trip Itinerary

-If you want to create your own itinerary, check out the companion post we have about the best things to do in Death Valley National Park.
+If you want to create your itinerary, check out the companion post we have about the best things to do in Death Valley National Park.

 1. Las Vegas to Mesquite Flat Dunes

-Mesquite Flat Dunes is one of the best-known stopovers in the Death Valley area, and it is generally considered the easiest spot to visit.
 This area has three different types of sand dunes to enjoy: crescent dunes, linear dunes, and star-shaped dunes.
-You can also enjoy the Mesquite trees, and you may catch a few glimpses of the local wildlife.
+You can also enjoy the Mesquite trees and may catch a few glimpses of the local wildlife.

 2. Mesquite Flat Dunes to Furnace Creek Visitors Center